SamiAGOURRAM/Aviation_project/README.md

 *   **Process:** Compare tools selected by SkyPilot AI against those selected by a SOTA LLM oracle for a sample set of queries.

-## 📄 License

-*(Optional: Specify a license, e.g., MIT, Apache 2.0)*

 ---

-This README should provide a solid overview and guide for anyone looking to understand or run your SkyPilot AI project.
-Remember to replace placeholders and customize it further as needed!